Joseph House At-A-Glance

 The History of Joseph House

 In the 2018-19 school year, Mr. Steve Pohl was named the first dean of Joseph House.
-The following year saw a few changes, one of the most significant being the institution of School Captains, one senior from each house chosen to represent the student body and help the house deans.
+The following year saw a few changes, one of the most significant being the institution of School Captains, one student from each house chosen to represent the student body and help the house deans.
 Susie Naccarato was the first School Captain for Joseph House, elected in the 2019-2020 school year.

 The Joseph House Crest